Finoozer/article-one/README.md

    **Why:**

    Planning every step of a task and then connecting more tasks together will make it much easier to execute.
-It can also lead to less errors, since you are not splitting the brain power between planning and execution, at the same time.
+It can also lead to less errors, since you are not splitting the brain power between planning and executing, at the same time.

    **Example:**